Raif-fl/CAT-PETR/README.md

     1. Increase the size of the plot to 760 width by 590 height.
     2. Increase the label text size to 5.
+    3. Change the color of the searchbar points.

 10. Highlight specific genes/proteins using the protein search bar in the following ways:

     1. Begin typing the protein name 'PKCg T655 PK083' into the search bar and then select it from the resulting drop down menu.
 Note that the protein becomes labelled in green on the plot.
 Select 'PKCg T655 PK083' on the search bar by clicking on it and then remove it using the delete key.
     2. Click on any random point on the graph to add it to the search bar and generate a label.
 Then click on the point again to remove it.
     3. Click the 'add top entries to search bar' button.
-Note that the color of the labels have all switched to green.
+Note that the color of the labels have all switched to the color we specified in step 9.

 11. Switch to the 'C_vs_T\_SIV' plot using the slider directly underneath the plot.